sensor-dream/APIVOF/guidelines/list-info/s-packs-in-system-fedora-34.md

 <summary>sssd</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : System Security Services Daemon
+Short desc    : System Security Services Daemon
 URL          : https://github.com/SSSD/sssd/
-Лицензия     : GPLv3+
+License      : GPLv3+
-Описание     : Provides a set of daemons to manage access to remote directories and
+Descript     : Provides a set of daemons to manage access to remote directories and
              : authentication mechanisms.
 It provides an NSS and PAM interface toward
              : the system and a pluggable back end system to connect to multiple different
              : account sources.
 It is also the basis to provide client auditing and policy